fastforwardlabs/micha_at_strata/presentation.md

 ### http://micha.gd/
 .footnote[mynameisfiber@(github|twitter)]

+???

+- practical aspects of going from scifi idea to project
+- also some visions of the future

 ---

 ![](images/ff.svg)

 ???

-- take algorithms that are becoming useful and explore their uses
+- take algorithms and techniques that are starting to be useful and explore their applications
 - build a prototype, write a report filled with aplications, ethics, engineering, commercial, etc..